UNH Study Away Eligibility Policy & Form

 - Have a declared major.

 - Transfer students are not eligible to study abroad during the first semester of their baccalaureate program at UNH.

-- There may be study away programs which are appropriate for first semester students who will not have satisfied the above eligibility criteria.
-Those students in their first semester must submit the following to the study away program directors to be reviewed by the Academic Standards and Advising Committee, which will determine student eligibility on a case by case basis:
+- There may be study-away programs that are appropriate for first-semester students who will not have satisfied the above eligibility criteria.
+Those students in their first semester must submit the following to the study away program directors to be reviewed by the Academic Standards and Advising Committee, which will determine student eligibility on a case-by-case basis: